brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/Guide.Jest.md

 slug: guide/jest
 title: Jest Setup Guide
 sidebar_label: Jest Setup Guide
+---

+## Jest Setup Guide

+> **NOTE: This article previously focused on deprecated `jest-jasmine2` runner setup, and if you nevertheless need to access it, [follow this Git history link](https://github.com/wix/Detox/blob/ef466822129a4befcda71111d02b1a334539889b/docs/Guide.Jest.md).**

 This guide describes how to install [Jest](https://jestjs.io) as a test runner to be used by Detox for running the E2E tests.

 ### Introduction